4 min read

 I’m a big fan of the Python package manager uv.
 A big fan.
 I’ll shudder using the word, but it has unironically been a ‘game-changer’ for me.

 My appreciation for uv is probably why I’ve been so confused lately by how few Python developers have even come across it.
-Of those who have at least heard of uv, few are tempted to try it.
-I see this at work, but it’s also borne out in conversations over social media, were people still seem convinced that Python tooling sucks.
+I see this at work, but I also see this a lot on Twitter, where people still seem convinced that Python tooling sucks.

 My pet theory for uv’s somewhat leisurely rise to Python stardom is its one sentence tagline, which the Astral team use on uv’s Github page and on its website.